YBHwang/clova-developer-guide/en-KR/DevConsole/Guides/CEK/Deploy_Extension.md

 ![](/DevConsole/Resources/Images/DevConsole-Input_Deployment_Info.png)

-The information on the extension entered here is provided to users on the **{{ book.DevConsole.ManageExtensions }}** menu of the Clova app in the skill store.
+The information on the extension entered here is provided to users on the **{{ book.DevConsole.ManageExtensions }}** menu of the Clova app in the Skill Store.
 The details of the entered information are as follows:

 * **{{ book.DevConsole.cek_category }}**: The type of the extension.
 Users can use this information to check or search for extensions by their type.
 * **{{ book.DevConsole.cek_test_instructions }}**: The information used by the review team as a reference for the [Extension approval](#RequestExtensionSubmission) process where your extension is validated.
 It is not shown to regular users.
 Follow the instructions to fill in the information.